KittiKovacs/winenation/README.md

         }

-Then I created an AWS account to store our static files and images on aws.amazon.com
+Then I created an AWS account to store my static files and images on aws.amazon.com

 #### Create a bucket

 I searched for s3 and created a new bucket.
 Unticked “block all public access” and acknowledged it will be public.
 On the Properties tab I turned on static website hosting and chose host a static website.
 On the Permissions tab I pasted in a coors configuration which is going to set up the required access between our Heroku app and this s3 bucket.
 This code is from the course videos.

     [
     {
         "AllowedHeaders": [